-The beauty of this expense reporting app is that it seamlessly integrates with FreshBooks.
+Just like Wave, the beauty of this expense reporting app is that it seamlessly integrates with FreshBooks.
 Not only does it allow you to export your expenses from your business credit cards within the app, but it also has SmartScan capability, its receipt scanning software, that captures the most important details from your receipt once you take a picture of it.

 On top of receipts, that app can help you track mileage too.
 It uses GPS tracking to help record business travel data.

 The price is not too bad either.
 It only costs $5 per month per user.
 This scanner app emails your digital receipts and expenses to your Expensify account which allows you to create expense reports on the go without having to input the receipt details manually.

 Check out some of the other alternatives to Expensify.

 For you to avoid being flagged for a potential audit by the IRS, you need to sort out your receipts for taxes and identify which expenses qualify as business expenses.
 With the numerous receipts from meals, entertainment, and travel expenses, you need to make notes on the receipts or on a memo, stating who you were with and why.
 This will make it easy for you to categorize your expenses when you upload them to your account software app when you are filing during tax time.

 Keeping your receipts benefits small businesses and freelancers in the long run.
 You can maximize those benefits by tracking your receipts.
 When you track your receipts, you can identify and know if you are liable to pay taxes.
 You can also make the most out of the expenses you claim.